christinec-dev/exanno_online_exam_system/README.md

-# Exanno Online Examination System Backups
+# Exanno Online Examination System
 Online Examination System developed for a Higher Educational Institute as part of my final year CS project.

 #### *To use this, create a credentials.php file to connect to your db in the admin/config folder, something like this: